In-Between

 My inner world I and Mind of the cosmo

 Irene Chou’s paintings reflect her emotional journey through two distinct life stages.
 My Inner World I, created in 1976 during a challenging period marked by personal losses and health struggles, employs dark ink layers to convey her sorrow.
-In contrast, Mind of the Cosmo, painted in 2006, showcases a vibrant, colorful scene representing her shift toward contentment and joy.
+In contrast, Mind of the Cosmo, painted in 2006, showcases a vibrant, colourful scene representing her shift toward contentment and joy.
 Chou’s art invites viewers to feel her emotions and embrace the beauty of life, as she declared, “Life is beautiful.
 Why should we hide in the dark?”

 Wu Guanzhong (1919-2010)

 Wu Guanzhong’s deep passion for trees reflects his belief that they embody human qualities.
 Throughout his life, he explored their appearances and the character within.
-In the 1980s, he particularly favored white birch, known for its tall, slender trunks and dark markings resembling human eyes.
-His later works portray the solemn yet vigorous white birch as a solitary figure, with day and night depicted on either side of its trunk, symbolizing the swift passage of time.
+In the 1980s, he particularly favoured white birch, known for its tall, slender trunks and dark markings resembling human eyes.
+His later works portray the solemn yet vigorous white birch as a solitary figure, with day and night depicted on either side of its trunk, symbolising the swift passage of time.
 Despite life’s challenges, the enduring tree stands as a testament to Wu’s resilience and narrative.

 Hon Chi-fun (1922-2019)